 Once Western Power have issued an invoice to the City, charges will be added to the next rates notices.

-For the three current projects - Alfred Cove East, Kardinya South and Melville North, it is anticipated Western Power will invoice the City during the first half of 2018, therefore the an interim charge will be applied to 2017- 2018 rates notice, with the remaining charges applied over 2018-2019 and 2019-2020 rates notices.
+For two of the three current projects - Kardinya South and Melville North, it is anticipated Western Power will invoice the City during the first half of 2018, therefore the an interim charge will be applied to 2017- 2018 rates notice, with the remaining charges applied over 2018-2019 and 2019-2020 rates notices.

 Charges are applied to ratepayers according to the timing of the City's required payments to Western Power, not to the timing of the work being done in the area.
 This is done so in a way similar to a new home build, where progress payments are made along the way rather than one single payment when the building is completed.